 It can also involve:

-- Writing a blog post that takes the user through a new feature
+- Writing blog posts that take a user through a new feature

-- Creating a Twitter thread about the project
+- Writing a Twitter thread about the project

-You can always ask the project maintainers to help you find areas that need contributions.
+You can always ask project maintainers to help you find areas they need help.

 There are many more ways to contribute to an open source project besides writing code and documentation.
 And all these contributions are impactful.